 Buying Criteria: Choosing Your Spinning Reel

-Understanding the features of the reel is great but it’s also important to know how to choose a reel based on that.
+Understanding the reel’s features is excellent, but knowing how to choose a reel based on that is essential.
 One of the most important things I’ve learned from testing over 25 reels is not to think too hard about it.

-All of the reels you’ll find in this price range are going to perform well, hold up for a long time, and likely meet your expectations.
-Only people with experience tearing down reels would be able to tell the difference between some of these features.
+All the reels in this price range will perform well, hold up for a long time, and likely meet your expectations.
+Only people with experience tearing down reels could tell the difference between some features.

 Anyway, let’s get into it.